ianderrick/arch_vfio_guide/README.md

 Kernel modules: snd_hda_intel
 ```
 4. Note the ids: "10de:13c2" and "10de:0fbb".
-5. Back at step one, there is `pci_stub.ids=10de:13c2,10de:0fbb`.
-Add this, and replace the ids with the ones you found above.
+5. As mentioned back at step one, add `pci_stub.ids=10de:13c2,10de:0fbb` to the /boot/loader/entries/arch.conf file.
 6. Reboot, run the command `lspci -nk` and look at the ids again.
 You should now see `pci-stub` after `kernel in use`.

 **Step Three: Install Virt-Manager**